Complexity of Markov Chain Monte Carlo for Generalized Linear Models: Properties of GLMs

 We address local curvature first.
 Similar results on random matrices~\cite[Section~6]{MR3967104} and in the context of sparse recovery~\cite{MR3612870} have been previously established, which we use to prove the results below.

 In the following, we use from~\cite[Section~3.3]{MR3931734} the Definition~3.10 for VC-dimension.
-We have not found an explicit proof of the following Lemma~\ref{VClem} in the literature, but a similar claim is stated (without proof) for example in the beginning of the proof of Corollary~2.5 in~\cite{MR3612870}, see also Lemma~2.6.19 in~\cite{MR4628026}.
-A proof of Lemma~\ref{VClem} is given for completeness in Section~\ref{auxvc}. \begin{lemma} For any~$c\geq 0$, the VC-dimensions of the classes
+We have not found an explicit proof of the following Lemma~\ref{VClem} in the literature, but a similar claim is stated (without proof) for example in the beginning of the proof of Corollary~2.5 in~\cite{MR3612870}, see also Lemma~2.6.19 in~\cite{MR4628026}. \begin{lemma} For any~$c\geq 0$, the VC-dimensions of the classes

+are at most~$10(d+1)$. \end{lemma} In the following proof, we use from Sections~3.2 and~3.3 in~\cite{MR3931734} the Definitions~3.6 and~3.10 for the growth function and VC-dimension respectively.

+\begin{proof}[Proof of Lemma~\ref{VClem}] By Theorem~B in~\cite{MR532837}, the VC-dimension of the class of all half spaces is~$d+1$, where a half space is a set of the form~$\{x\in\R^d: v^{\top}x \geq c\}$ for~$v\in\mathbb{S}^{d-1}$ and~$c\in\R $.
+Moreover, by Lemma~2.6.19(i) in~\cite{MR4628026}, the same holds when the inequality is replaced by a strict inequality.
+Therefore, by Sauer's lemma~\cite[Corollary~3.18]{MR3931734}, the growth function~$\Pi_H:\N \rightarrow\N $ of the class